-SqlBackupAndFtp runs database backups automatically and most of the users schedule it via windows interface/GUI.
-But you can also start a backup job manually via a command line interface.
-One of the examples when you may need it is a complex scheduling scenario when the options provided in the program interface are not enough.
+SQLBackupAndFTP runs database backups automatically and most of the users schedule it via windows interface/GUI.
+But you can also start a backup job manually via a command-line interface.
+One of the examples, when you may need it, is a complex scheduling scenario when the options provided in the program interface are not enough.
 In this case you may build more complicated schedule with Windows Schedule.
 Continue reading How to run SQLBackupAndFTP v11 from a command line

 "Sorry, Dropbox has stopped the support of API v1.
 Please upgrade to the latest version of the application to work with the new Dropbox API."

 The reason is that on that date Dropbox has turned off API v1 and older versions of SQLBackupAndFTP can not work with the latest Dropbox API.
 As a result, there is no way to send backups to Dropbox using SQLBackupAndFTP v10 or lower.

 If you plan to continue sending backups to Dropbox, please upgrade your license to the latest version of SQLBackupAndFTP v11 that supports all of the latest APIs.